Naomi1122/PlantMonitorTest/README.md

-## construction of the physical prototype sensor
+## Construction of the physical prototype sensor

 | Hardware | Description |
 | --- | --- |